Home

 Quality Improvement of Phase-1

-Improved quality of phase-1 is done by adding a constant current source formed by the Q3A and QZ (2SC2240) replaced R4 and R5 and ‘current mirrors’ which is formed by Q3B and Q3C (2SA970) replaced R3.
+Improved quality of phase-1 was done by adding a constant current source formed by the Q3A and QZ (2SC2240) replaced R4 and R5 and ‘current mirrors’ which is formed by Q3B and Q3C (2SA970) replaced R3.

 The schematic of this improved quality of phase-1 discribed in Figure-2

-Ears fatigue which arise at the time ‘listening’ on previous series, had been greatly reduced here.
+Ears fatigue which arise at the time ‘listening’ on previous model, had been greatly reduced here.
 Music reproduction, sounded more detailed than ever before.
-Sound staging and clarity were improved compared to previously that a little noisy because the sound of several musical instruments more likely fight over each other which caused image of ‘position of the music players’ were not definitively clear.
+Sound staging and clarity were improved compared to previously that had a little noisy because the sound of several musical instruments more likely fight over each other which caused image of ‘position of the music players’ were not definitively clear.

 Quality Improvement Phase-2